denten-books/plain-text/5-screen.md

 Something happens as digital media subsume their analog counterparts.
 But what is it?
 We already know the shape of the conduit: keyboard, screen, storage.
 But do these change the ways we read or listen and how?
 I begin then with forming some intuitions about the digital.
-The "two terminators" from popular culture will lead us to several technical case studies.
-These will serve as testbed for an aesthetics of digital perception.
+My "two terminators," two golems of popular culture, will lead us to several technical case studies that help train our intuitions about the aesthetics of digital perception.

 ## Digital Wake (My Two Terminators)